Emydex-Technology/FarmAutomation/ReadMe.md

+# About this Repository
-This repository proives a base project template to complete their coding test as part of the Emydex Web Developer recruitment process.
+This repository provides a base project template to complete their coding test as part of the Emydex Web Developer recruitment process.
 This project is designed to test candidates skill level and experience developing a RESTful API library to be consumed by a mobile application.

 # Project Description